Topics Map > Advising > Graduate

 The Major Professor will send the question(s) to the student via email at a specified time, and the clock will begin on an exam window to be determined by the Major Professor (typically 5-7 days during the exam week).
 The student will send the finished exam directly to the Major Professor via email.

-After the Written Exam has been completed, the Major Professor must grade the exam no later than Friday, November 21.
+After the Written Exam has been completed, the Major Professor will grade the exam and confirm whether the student has passed and may proceed to the Oral Exam.
 The graded exam will be returned to James Doing in the Graduate Office, to be archived in the student’s file.

 PART 2: ORAL EXAM

 By passing the Written Exam, the student is given permission to hold an Oral Exam with the full DPRC.
 The student is responsible for scheduling the Oral Exam, which should be done well in advance of passing the Written Exam.
-You must notify James Doing of the exam date no later than Wednesday, November 26 in order to request the Prelim Warrant.
 Polling tools such as Doodle can be helpful: https://doodle.com/en/product/polls/

 In preparation for the Oral Exam, the Major Professor will provide the DPRC members with the graded Written Exam and, using the Written Exam as a basis, will coordinate the development of questions for the Oral Exam.
 All members of the DPRC may contribute to the content of the Oral Exam, which will be a 2-hour meeting with the student.